voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Dataset persistence
 -------------------

 By default, datasets are non-persistent.
-Non-persistent datasets are wiped from FiftyOne on exit of the Python process.
-This means any data in the FiftyOne backing database is deleted, however files on disk are untouched.
+Non-persistent datasets are deleted from the database each time `fiftyone` is imported.
+Note that FiftyOne does not store the raw data in datasets directly (only the labels), so your source files on disk are untouched.

-To make a dataset persistent, set the attribute to `True`.
+To make a dataset persistent, set its :meth:`persistent <fiftyone.core.dataset.Dataset.persistent>` property to `True`:

 .. code-block:: python
     :linenos: